Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsection{Physical Robot Experiments}

-We deployed the PF and P2P policies on the Fetch robot \cite{fetch}.
-The localization and orientation observations are provided by the ROS navigation stack.
-The enclosed video demonstrates the Fetch robot executing these policies.
+First, we investigate the difference between simulation and reality when PF and P2P policies were deployed on the Fetch robot \cite{fetch}.

-First, we investigate the difference between simulation and reality.
 For the PF task (Fig. \ref{fig:sim2realPF}), we manually specify a sequence of waypoints (black dots) as the guidance path (80.6 m in length).
-For the P2P task (Fig. \ref{fig:sim2realPF}) start and goal are about 13.4 maters apart.
-We ran the experiment three times for each policy, for a total of 300 meters.
-The robot reaches the goal without collision in all three runs.
-The magenta curve in Figs. \ref{fig:sim2realPF} and \ref{fig:sim2realP2P} shows one of the three actual robot trajectory.
-These trajectories are very close to simulated ones (green for PF and red for P2P) but exhibits more turning behavior than simulation.
-This may be caused by the delay between sensing and action execution.
+For the P2P task (Fig. \ref{fig:sim2realPF}) the start and goal are about 13.4 m apart.
+The robot reaches the goal without collision in all three runs, navigating roughly 240 m without collision.
+Figs. \ref{fig:sim2realPF} and \ref{fig:sim2realP2P} (magenta) show one of robot trajectories.
+These trajectories are very close to the simulated ones (green for PF and red for P2P) but exhibit more turning than simulation, likely caused by the delay between sensing and action execution.

-Next, we tested the policy's performance in a very narrow corridor (only 0.3 m wider than the robot, which is 0.3 cm in diameter) and with moving obstacles qualitatively.
-We executed the PF policy in the very narrow corridor shown in Fig. \ref{fig:fetchNarrow} four times with a guidance path specified roughly at the center of the corridor.
-We found that the robot can reliably navigate in the corridor all four times.
-We also executed the P2P policy in the in a highly un-structured dynamic environment with a person playing with a dog (Fig. \ref{fig:fetchUnstructured}).
-We found the robot stops and avoids obstacles reliably.
-Notice in the attached video how the agent adapts when blocked, moves away from the goal, and around the obstacles.
-Overall, the on-robot experiments totaled about 500 meters, and the only failure case we observed was caused by the obstacles undetectable by the 1D lidar such as human feet and dog tails since they are lower than the lidar.
+Next, we test the policy's performance in a very narrow corridor (only 0.3 m wider than the robot, which is 0.3 m in diameter), and with moving obstacles (Fig. \ref{fig:fetchNarrow}), qualitatively over four trials.
+Video at:\url{https://youtu.be/0UwkjpUEcbI} demonstrates the Fetch robot executing these policies.
+The robot reliably navigates in the corridor all four times.
+We also execute the P2P policy in a highly unstructured dynamic environment with a person playing with a dog (Fig. \ref{fig:fetchUnstructured}).
+The robot stops and avoids obstacles reliably.
+Notice in the video how the agent adapts when blocked, moves away from the goal, and around obstacles.
+The only failure case we observed was caused by the obstacles undetectable by the 1D lidar such as human feet, which are below lisar's field of view.